remote-collab/remote-collab-manage-component/README.md

 * Install Vue CLI ``npm i @vue/cli``

 ## Web Component Usage
-The Remote Collaboration Join Componant can be used as any other web component.
+The Remote Collaboration Join Component can be used as any other web component.

 It is created with ``@vue/web-component-wrapper``.
 Please run ``npm run build`` to create the web component.